-Students are required to meet with their assigned partner and record SEVEN (7) mock sessions and submit THREE (3) for review through Google Drive.
+Students are required to meet with their assigned partner to complete SEVEN (7) mock sessions of which THREE (3) are to be submitted for review through Canvas.
 Recordings will only be viewed by the student owner and the instructor.
 Please see the Tentative Schedule below for submission dates.
 Evaluation and direct feedback of the three recordings will be provided by the instructor via a Mock Session Rubric that corresponds with each mock session.
 Each weekly mock session should be between 25-30 minutes.